xtbc17s2/jeffervescence/README.md

 ### Super Mega Bonus Credit Hyper Fighting

-* Persist the flicks/dinosaurs data using `window.localstorage`.
+* Persist the flicks/dinosaurs data using `window.localStorage`.
 The flicks/dinosaurs should stay in the list even when the page is refreshed.